Love Is a Many-Splendored Thing (song): Background

-The music was commissioned for the movie Love Is a Many-Splendored Thing and included in the film's Oscar-winning score, composed and conducted by Alfred Newman.
-It was initially only composed as background music for the film, lyrics were subsequently added to make it eligible for the Best Original Song category of the Academy Awards.
-The original lyrics were rejected by the studio so new ones were written.
+The music was commissioned by 20th Century Fox for the movie Love Is a Many-Splendored Thing.
+The film producer Buddy Adler asked composer Sammy Fain and lyricist Paul Francis Webster to write a title song for the film.
+The film was adapted from the book A Many-Splendoured Thing, so the songwriters wrote the song based on that title.
+However, it was then decided that the title of the film would be better if preceded by the words "Love Is", and Fain and Webster wrote a second song using that title.
+This second song with a new set of lyrics was then used as the title song, while the first song was discarded.

 The song has been noted for its similarity to the aria "Un bel dì vedremo" from Giacomo Puccini’s opera, Madama Butterfly in its downward moving thirds.
+This song is also noted for its memorable lines: "In the morning mist, two lovers kissed, and the world stood still".

-An orchestral version of "Love Is a Many-Splendored Thing" is played at the title sequence of the film, with a vocal version performed by a chorus at the end.
-Don Cornell and The Four Aces quickly recorded the song before the film was released.
-Before the Four Aces had a hit with their version, several artists, including Doris Day, disliked the song.
+The song was initially used only as background music in the film, but the film was recalled and the words sung to make the song eligible for the Best Original Song category of the Academy Awards.
+An orchestral version of "Love Is a Many-Splendored Thing" accompanies the title sequence of the film, while a vocal version performed by a chorus is played at the end.
+Before the film was released, Don Cornell and the Four Aces recorded the song which they released as singles.
+Many major artists, including Nat King Cole, Eddie Fisher and Doris Day, were first contacted to record the song, but they disliked it and refused to record it.
+However, they recorded the song after the version by the Four Aces became a hit.

 Sammy Fain and Paul Francis Webster won an Oscar for Best Original Song at the 28th Academy Awards, their second Oscar after winning the award for "Secret Love" in 1953.
-The background score for the film that was built around the melody of the song also won an Oscar for Best Original Score for Alfred Newman.
+The background score for the film, composed and conducted by Alfred Newman, was built in parts around the melody of the song, and it also won an Oscar for Best Original Score for Newman.

-This song is noted for its memorable lines: "In the morning mist, two lovers kissed, and the world stood still".

 Four Aces version

 The song was covered by The Four Aces featuring Al Roberts backed by the Jack Pleis Orchestra and issued by Decca Records as catalog number 29625.
-It was released backed with Shine On, Harvest Moon in July 1955, and reached No. 1 on Billboards first ever Top 100 chart in November 1955.
-It was ranked No. 8 on Billboard's 1955's Top Tune.
+The film studio 20th Century Fox was said to have subsidized an album of The Four Aces so that they may release it as a single to help promote the film.
+The song was released backed with "Shine On, Harvest Moon" in July 1955, and first reached No. 1 on the Best Sellers chart in October 1955.
+It also became the first number one on Billboard's new Top 100 chart, released in November 1955.
+It was ranked No. 8 on Billboard's 1955's Top Tune year-end chart.

 The recording by The Four Aces is featured in the film Cookie (1989).
 It became a gold record.